PSPDFKit-labs/webpack-express-examples/docker-example/README.md

 ## Install and run

-Run `scripts/start-dev.sh` in the root directory of this project and open [http://localhost:8080](http://localhost:8080)
+Run `scripts/start-dev.sh` in the root directory of this example project and open [http://localhost:8080](http://localhost:8080)